cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 usually using [fish](https://fishshell.com/), but the following instructions are given with Bourne-again shell (bash) syntax.

-### Run the base image
+## Run the base image

 The first step is to run a base image.
-Typically this is as simple as `docker run postgres`, but there are a few options to add to make the rest of this process more simple.
+This could be as simple as `docker run postgres`, but there are a few options to add to make the rest of this process more simple.
+I've written this post while preparing the docker image for the Biolookup Service, so `biolookup` appears many times as names/passwords throughout.

 ```shell
 $ docker run \